-The Authority Has Previously Made Secondary Market Purchases and May Make Subsequent Tender Offers on Different Terms.
-The Authority previously completed purchases of Bonds and Notes issued pursuant to the Master Bond Resolution in secondary market following unsolicited offers by the bondowners of such Bonds and Notes.
+The Authority Has Previously Made an Invitation to Tender and Secondary Market Purchases and May Make Subsequent Tender Offers on Different Terms.
+The Authority previously completed purchases of Bonds and Notes issued pursuant to the Master Bond Resolution through a prior invitation to tender and in the secondary market following unsolicited offers by the bondowners of such Bonds and Notes.
 Such purchases may have been made at prices higher than the Offer Prices the Authority may accept pursuant to this Invitation.
-The Authority may consider, from time-to-time, making additional tender offers for Bonds and Notes issued pursuant to the Master Bond Resolution, including the Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes.
+The Authority may consider, from time-to-time, making additional tender offers for Bonds and Notes issued pursuant to the Master Bond Resolution, including the Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds or Series 2004A-3 Notes.
 Such subsequent tender offers, if any, may be on terms that are either more or less favorable to bondowners than the terms of this Invitation.
 The decision to make a subsequent tender offer, and the terms of any subsequent tender offers, by the Authority will depend on various factors existing at that time.
 There can be no assurance as to whether the Authority will ultimately choose to make, or whether market conditions will be satisfactory for the making of, subsequent tender offers, and the terms of such subsequent tender offers.

-Conditions to the Purchase of Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes and Related Risks.
+Conditions to the Purchase of Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds or Series 2004A-3 Notes and Related Risks.
 Each of the conditions to purchase is described in more detail under the heading "Conditions to the Purchase" herein.
-There can be no assurance that such conditions will be met, or that in the event the purchase is not consummated, the market value and liquidity of the Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes will not be materially and adversely affected.
+There can be no assurance that such conditions will be met, or that in the event the purchase is not consummated, the market value and liquidity of the Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds or Series 2004A-3 Notes will not be materially and adversely affected.

-Ratings of the Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes May Be Reviewed or Changed.
-The Authority is not required under the Master Bond Resolution to obtain, in connection with this Invitation, any confirmation, consent, or other action of any rating agency rating the Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes.
-The Authority cannot predict the timing of any ratings actions by any ratings agencies that provide ratings for the Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes, nor can the Authority predict whether the current ratings of the Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes will be reviewed or changed as a result of the consummation of purchases pursuant to this Invitation or otherwise, either during the time this Invitation remains outstanding or in the future.
+Ratings of the Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds or Series 2004A-3 Notes May Be Reviewed or Changed.
+The Authority is not required under the Master Bond Resolution to obtain, in connection with this Invitation, any confirmation, consent, or other action of any rating agency rating the Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds or Series 2004A-3 Notes.
+The Authority cannot predict the timing of any ratings actions by any ratings agencies that provide ratings for the Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds or Series 2004A-3 Notes, nor can the Authority predict whether the current ratings of the Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds or Series 2004A-3 Notes will be reviewed or changed as a result of the consummation of purchases pursuant to this Invitation or otherwise, either during the time this Invitation remains outstanding or in the future.

-All of the Bonds and Notes outstanding under the Master Bond Resolution, including the Series 2001A-2 Bonds, the Series 2001A-3 Bonds and the Series 2004A-3 Notes, are collateralized by Federal Family Education Loans made under the Higher Education Act of 1965, as amended.
+All of the Bonds and Notes outstanding under the Master Bond Resolution, including the Series 1995B-2 Bonds, the Series 2001A-2 Bonds, the Series 2004A-1 Bonds, the Series 2004A-2 Bonds and the Series 2004A-3 Notes, are collateralized by Federal Family Education Loans made under the Higher Education Act of 1965, as amended.
 These student loans are supported by the United States Department of Education (the "Department") in the form of guarantee or reinsurance (97% or 98% of principal and interest), special allowance payments and interest subsidy payments.